splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-java-traces-tutorial/config-k8s-for-java.rst

           - Activates the certification manager for Helm
         * - ``operatorcrds.install``
           - ``true``
-          - Install the CRDs used by the OpenTelemetry Kubernetes Operator
+          - Installs the CRDs used by the OpenTelemetry Kubernetes Operator
         * - ``operator.enabled``
           - ``true``
           - Activates the OpenTelemetry Kubernetes Operator